metagenomics/metagenomics-tk/docs/full_pipeline.md

 ```

 Now that the files are created, you are ready to execute the Toolkit on your data but with a modified command of the first part.
-The only difference is that you modify the `--input.paired.path` variable.
+The only difference is that you modify the `--input.paired.sheet` variable.

 ```BASH
 ---8<--- "scripts/gettingStarted/test_gettingStarted_part2.sh:12:22"